piliugin-anton/uQuik/docs/README.md

 # Documentation

 ## Development
-To see a thrown errors while you are developing your backend create a file `.env` in your project root, and place there `NODE_ENV="development"`
+To see a thrown errors in console while you are developing your backend create a file `.env` in your project root, and place there `NODE_ENV="development"`

 ## Links
 [Hello World](https://github.com/piliugin-anton/uQuik/tree/master/docs#hello-world)